Takakiriy/new-commit/README.md

 At this time, files specified in `.gitignore` are not copied.
 This `.commit` folder is the comparison target of `git status` and `git diff`.

-- The `.commit` folder is specified in `.gitignore`, so even if you add a commit or change the branch, the contents corresponding to the comparison target of `git status` or `git diff` will not change.
-- `.commit` folder can be moved to any folder
 - Unstaged changes in git also copy into the `.commit` folder
 - Files in `.commit` folders are turned on read-only attribute
+- Running the `new-commit` command outside of Git working folder, also creates a `.git` folder.
+    `new-commit push` and `new-commit pull` commands will not work without the `.git` folder
+- Running the `new-commit` command in a subfolder of Git working folder will not create a `.git` folder, but the `new-commit push` and `new-commit pull` commands will work
+- The `.commit` folder is specified in `.gitignore`, so even if you add a commit or change the branch, the contents corresponding to the comparison target of `git status` or `git diff` will not change.

 Sample commands: